MarkPearlCoZa/Blog_General/_posts/2016-09-05-Team-Metrics.md

 	- We are looking to focus on this area going forward and at some point measuring actual time to release, for now we are just going an a rough estimate.

+### Probing Questions

+- I would recommend this aas a great place to work
+- I am proud to work in my team
+- We have a good level of collaboration within our group
+- We are reducing technical debt
+- We deliver customer value often
+- I have all the tools necessary to do my job
+- I receive appropriate recognition from leaders
+- I have a development plan that supports my career objectives
+- I understand the purpose of the work my team is doing
+- I have access to the learning & development I need to do my job
+- My leader has created a great working environment
+- I believe there are good career opportunities for me
+- I have fun at work
+- We have an embeded culture of innovation

+### Other

 Quantitative data on how the team is improving Progress tracking on delivery to give us a feel for when we will be done and how we can project future work